Chernowi/mai-par-labs/pedro.md

 ## Analysis of the results

+The search strategy used in this planning task is A* (A-star) with the **merge-and-shrink heuristic**.
+The heuristic incorporates an exact **bisimulation shrink strategy**, which reduces the size of the state space while preserving relevant transitions.
+For merging, a **precomputed merge tree** is used, guided by the **miasm_merge_and_shrink** approach.
+This includes heuristic scoring functions like **goal relevance**, **DFP** (Diverse Frontier Projection), and **total order**, ensuring an efficient search.
+To further optimize, **structural symmetries** are handled through OSS, reducing redundancy, and **stubborn sets simple** pruning is applied to eliminate unnecessary expansions, improving search performance.

+Moreover, in the provided plan for each scenario, several key performance parameters were analyzed, including generated nodes, expanded nodes, and total time used, as it can be seen in Table 1.
+The generated nodes represent the total number of states created during the search process, while the expanded nodes refer to the subset of those states that were fully explored, with all their possible actions evaluated.
+These metrics, along with the total time taken by the planner, provide insight into the efficiency and complexity of the search process in each case.

+From these results, it can be concluded that the efficiency of the planner (in terms of time) does not solely depend on the number of generated or expanded nodes.
+External factors, such as the complexity of the problem and the specific structure of the state space, likely contribute to the observed differences.

 | Case     | Total time (s)     | Generated nodes     | Expanded nodes |
 |:----------:|:-----------:|:---------------:|:----------:|
 | 1        | 0.0892079 | 84 | 29 |